OttoKase/DataEngineeringProject/README.md

 # DataEngineeringProject
 This repository contains group 8's project in Data Engineering course held in 2025 autumn

+Before the start the docker compose stack with containers should be built.

 ## Project Structure
 ```